evuraan/yellowShoes/README.md

 # Setup
 * Setup <a href="https://github.com/theori-io/nrsc5">nrsc5</a>
 * Download `yellowShoes` binary appropriate for your system.
-(Either download the [release](https://github.com/evuraan/yellowShoes/releases), or clone this repo, or download and extract the <a href="https://github.com/evuraan/yellowShoes/archive/refs/heads/main.zip">Zip file</a>.)
+(Either pick an appropriate binary from [bin](https://github.com/evuraan/yellowShoes/tree/main/bin), or, download the [release](https://github.com/evuraan/yellowShoes/releases), or,  clone this repo, or download and extract the <a href="https://github.com/evuraan/yellowShoes/archive/refs/heads/main.zip">Zip file</a>.)
 * Launch the native binary you downloaded:
 ```bash$ ./yellowShoes-linux-amd64
 yellowShoes Ver 3 Copyright (C) Evuraan <evuraan@gmail.com>